Trial Search Results

-4. Subject is willing and able to adhere to the study visit schedule and other protocol
+4. Participants are willing and able to adhere to the study visit schedule and other

-5. Subject has a Karnofsky score of ≥ 50% (subjects ≥ 16 years of age) or a Lansky score
+5. Participants have a Karnofsky score of ≥ 50% (participants ≥ 16 years of age) or a

-6. Subject has a resting left ventricular ejection fraction (LVEF) of ≥ 40% obtained by
+6. Participants have a resting left ventricular ejection fraction (LVEF) of ≥ 40%

-7. Subject has recovered from the acute toxic effects of all prior chemotherapy,
+7. Participants have recovered from the acute toxic effects of all prior chemotherapy,

 immunotherapy, or radiotherapy prior to first dose.
 All prior treatment-related